averms/vewrapper/README.md

 The `VENV_rm` variable is the command used to remove virtual environments.
 You can set it to `rm -rf`, `gio trash` (default), `ktrash`, or whatever you want.

+Also, don't put spaces in environment names.
+It breaks the autocompletion.

 ### Commands

 #### `mkve [env-name]`